avl/words5/README.md

 3: Run the project like this ```time RUSTFLAGS='-C target-cpu=native' cargo run```

-On my computer, the runtime varies, but the fastest runs complete in under one second.
+On my computer, the runtime varies, but the fastest runs complete in under one second (on an AMD 5950X).

 ```